Background

 Cora: Why I married Nick?

-Frank: My answer is that Nick came along at the right time and with a wedding ring.
+Frank: My answer is that Nick came along at the right time and with

 Cora: The wedding ring.
 It was the first thing he mentioned.